soer7022/CSAUHacktoberFest/README.md

 - GitHub: [GitHub account name](GitHub link)
 ```

-### 2. Add a algorithm of choice in a language of chouce
+### 2. Add a algorithm of choice in a language of choice
 Add a `username-algorithm.xx` file to the folder of your chosen programming language. e.g., `soer7022-merge_sort.py` or `soer7022-dfs.java`

 These algorithms can be as advanced or as simple as you would like, even just an "Hello, World!" algorithm: